trim21/contextlib2/README.md

 contextlib2 currently has no dependencies.

-Local testing is currently just a matter of running "python test_contextlib2.py"
+Local testing is currently just a matter of running `python test_contextlib2.py`.

+You can test against multiple versions of Python with [tox](http://tox.testrun.org/)):

+    pip install tox
+    tox

 Continuous integration
 ----------------------